VitorOriel/ArtigoVIIISFSBSeg2024/dataset/README.md

     - `export API_KEY_SECRET=<api-key-secret>`;
 5. Run the extractor with `./extractor.sh`;

-See the youtube video below for this extraction phase:
+See the youtube video below for this extraction phase demonstration:

 https://www.youtube.com/watch?v=nv021DnKymc